-- Resources are reported within a combined open pit and underground shape to define "reasonable prospects of eventual economic extraction".
-Open-pit constrained mineral resources are confined to an open pit shell above the potential block cave and created using an NSR cut-off grade of CAD\$11.30.
-Underground resources contain all material confined within a shape defined by the 0.27% CuEq cut-off.
-Mineral resources are not mineral reserves and do not have demonstrated economic viability.
-All figures are rounded to reflect the relative accuracy of the estimate. - Open pit constrained mineral resources are reported at a copper equivalent cut-off of 0.13% and underground resources report all material within shapes defined by the 0.27% CuEq grade shell.
+- Mineral Resources are reported within a combined open pit and underground shape to define "reasonable prospects of eventual economic extraction".
+Open-pit constrained Mineral Resources are confined to an open pit shell above the potential block cave and created using an NSR cut-off grade of CAD\$11.30.
+Underground Mineral Resources contain all material confined within a shape defined by the 0.27% CuEq cut-off.
+Mineral Resources are not mineral reserves and do not have demonstrated economic viability.
+Inferred Mineral Resources have a great amount of uncertainty as to their existence and as to whether they can be mined economically.
+It cannot be assumed that all or part of the Inferred Mineral Resources will ever be upgraded to a higher category.
+All figures are rounded to reflect the relative accuracy of the estimate. - Open pit constrained Mineral Resources are reported at a copper equivalent cut-off of 0.13% and underground Mineral Resources report all material within shapes defined by the 0.27% CuEq grade shell.
 The cut-offs are based on prices of US\$3.25/lb of copper, US\$1,350/oz of gold, US\$17/oz of silver and assumed recoveries of 91% for copper, 75% for gold, 75% for silver. - Copper equivalents are calculated using the formula below based on metal prices of US\$3.25/lb of copper, US\$1,350/oz of gold and US\$17/oz of silver.
 Metal recoveries of 91% for copper, 75% for gold and 75% for silver have been applied to the copper equivalent calculations. - CuEq = Cu% + ((Augpt/31.1034AuPriceAuRecovery) + (Aggpt/31.1034AgPriceAgRecovery)) / (CuPriceCuRecovery22.0462)